 db-scheduler

-db-scheduler is a simpler alternative.
+db-scheduler is a lightweight alternative to Quartz.
 Single table in your database.
 Minimal API.

 scheduler.schedule(